 Metabolic syndrome

-What about for those of us who are not diabetic or overweight?
+What about those of us who are not diabetic or overweight?
 The most common growing chronic health problem in America is metabolic syndrome (pre-diabetes).
-Metabolic syndrome is the combination of risk factors for heart disease and diabetes such elevated abdominal fat, cholesterol, blood sugar and blood pressure.
+Metabolic syndrome is the combination of risk factors for heart disease and diabetes such as elevated abdominal fat, cholesterol, blood sugar and blood pressure.

 Approximately one in four American adults now have metabolic syndrome (pre-diabetes).
 In a study reported in 2009, researchers found an increased rate of metabolic syndrome among higher consumers of diet soda (as an independent variable) and those eating two or more servings a day of red meat compared to lower consumers.